IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 - 80G Eligible: Yes

 ### [Zomato India](https://www.zomato.com/blog/feed-daily-wager)
 This initiative, called ""Feed the Daily Wager"", is a joint endeavor of Zomato and Grofers.
 It aims to deliver ration kits to families of daily wage workers via local NGOs across 26 cities.
-The ration kits are sufficient to sustain a family of 5 for a week.
+Each ration kit, costing Rs.
+500, is sufficient to sustain a family of 5 for a week.

 - City/States Covered: Pan India
 - Min Payment Accepted: NA